credentials/credentials.github.io/proposals/irma-without-apdus.md

 # The protocol

-We first focus on the protocol between the `irma_verification_server` and the token.
+We first focus on the protocol between the `irma_api_server` and the token.
 We first define a _disclosure proof request_ data type, that looks as follows.

 ```json
 {